-How do you, the website editor, create headings and paragraphs in WordPress, that follow that design?
+How do you – the website editor – create headings and paragraphs in WordPress, that follow the page design?

 Why use headings and paragraphs?

-Articles should always start with a heading 1 – or a <h1> tag to HTML lovers.
+Articles should always start with a heading 1 – or a <h1> tag to HTML enthusiasts.

 The h1 must contain a good description of the page content using a key phrase chosen by the author – this is really important for search engine optimisation.

-Then, there may be an introductory paragraph, letting the user know what the article will tell them.
+Then, there may be an introductory paragraph that tells the user know what the article is about.

-After that a heading 2 (<h2> tag or heading 2) that describes the next few paragraphs of text.
+After that, a heading 2 (<h2> tag or heading 2) describes the next few paragraphs of text.

-That text might even then be divided using a heading 3 and sub-sectioned with a heading 4, depending on the content.
+Depending on the amount of content, text can be divided using a heading 3 and sub-sectioned with a heading 4.

-When updating WordPress it would be useful for you to know how to create headings.
-Read on.
+When updating WordPress it would be useful for you to know how to create headings, so read on.